openshift/hypershift/docs/content/how-to/openstack/prerequisites.md

     The `rhcos-openstack.x86_64.qcow2` file is the RHCOS image that was downloaded from the OpenShift mirror.
     You can download the latest RHCOS image from the [Red Hat OpenShift Container Platform mirror](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/).

-## Prepare the management cluster to store etcd locally

-HostedClusters will have pod(s) for etcd and its performance is essential for the cluster health.
-In production environments, it's required to put etcd data on fast storage and in the case of OpenStack it'll be local storage.
-Follow this [procedure](etcd-local-storage.md) to leverage a well-known and tested solution.

 ## Create a floating IP for the Ingress (optional)